demisto/content/Packs/GLIMPS_Detect/Integrations/GLIMPSDetect/README.md

-Use the GLIMPS Detect Integration to send files to GLIMPS Malware and get results from it This integration was integrated and tested with version xx of GLIMPS_Detect
+Use the GLIMPS Detect Integration to send files to GLIMPS Malware and get results from it This integration was integrated and tested with version 0.2.0 of gdetect client.

 ## Configure GLIMPS Detect on Cortex XSOAR